terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/fundamentals/host/hosted-services.md

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/TimedHostedService.cs?name=snippet1&highlight=16-18,34,41)]

-Le service est inscrit dans `IHostBuilder.ConfigureServices` (*Program.cs*) avec la méthode d’extension `AddHostedService` :
+The service is registered in `IHostBuilder.ConfigureServices` (*Program.cs*) with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet1)]

 ## <a name="consuming-a-scoped-service-in-a-background-task"></a>Utilisation d’un service délimité dans une tâche d’arrière-plan

-Pour utiliser les [services délimités](xref:fundamentals/dependency-injection#service-lifetimes) dans un `BackgroundService`, créez une étendue.
+To use [scoped services](xref:fundamentals/dependency-injection#service-lifetimes) within a [BackgroundService](#backgroundservice-base-class), create a scope.
 Par défaut, aucune étendue n’est créée pour un service hébergé.

 Le service des tâches d’arrière-plan délimitées contient la logique de la tâche d’arrière-plan.
 Dans l’exemple suivant :

-* Le service est asynchrone.
-La méthode `DoWork` retourne un `Task`. À des fins de démonstration, un délai de dix secondes est attendu dans la méthode `DoWork`.
+* The service is asynchronous.
+La méthode `DoWork` retourne un `Task`.
+For demonstration purposes, a delay of ten seconds is awaited in the `DoWork` method.
-* Une <xref:Microsoft.Extensions.Logging.ILogger> est injectée dans le service.
+* An <xref:Microsoft.Extensions.Logging.ILogger> is injected into the service.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/ScopedProcessingService.cs?name=snippet1)]

-Le service hébergé crée une étendue pour résoudre le service de tâche d’arrière-plan étendu afin d’appeler sa méthode `DoWork`. `DoWork` retourne une `Task`, qui est attendue dans `ExecuteAsync` :
+The hosted service creates a scope to resolve the scoped background task service to call its `DoWork` method. `DoWork` returns a `Task`, which is awaited in `ExecuteAsync`:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/ConsumeScopedServiceHostedService.cs?name=snippet1&highlight=19,22-35)]

-Les services sont inscrits dans `IHostBuilder.ConfigureServices` (*Program.cs*).
-Le service hébergé est inscrit avec la méthode d’extension `AddHostedService` :
+The services are registered in `IHostBuilder.ConfigureServices` (*Program.cs*).
+The hosted service is registered with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet2)]

 ## <a name="queued-background-tasks"></a>Tâches d’arrière-plan en file d’attente

-Une file d’attente de tâches en arrière-plan est basée sur le .NET 4. x <xref:System.Web.Hosting.HostingEnvironment.QueueBackgroundWorkItem*> ([prévu provisoirement pour être intégré pour ASP.net Core](https://github.com/aspnet/Hosting/issues/1280)) :
+A background task queue is based on the .NET 4.x <xref:System.Web.Hosting.HostingEnvironment.QueueBackgroundWorkItem*> ([tentatively scheduled to be built-in for ASP.NET Core](https://github.com/aspnet/Hosting/issues/1280)):

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/BackgroundTaskQueue.cs?name=snippet1)]

-Dans l’exemple suivant `QueueHostedService` :
+In the following `QueueHostedService` example:

-* La méthode `BackgroundProcessing` retourne une `Task`, qui est attendue dans `ExecuteAsync`.
+* The `BackgroundProcessing` method returns a `Task`, which is awaited in `ExecuteAsync`.
-* Les tâches en arrière-plan de la file d’attente sont déplacées en file d’attente et exécutées dans `BackgroundProcessing`.
+* Background tasks in the queue are dequeued and executed in `BackgroundProcessing`.
-* Les éléments de travail sont attendus avant que le service ne s’arrête dans `StopAsync`.
+* Work items are awaited before the service stops in `StopAsync`.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/QueuedHostedService.cs?name=snippet1&highlight=28-29,33)]

-Un service `MonitorLoop` gère les tâches de mise en file d’attente pour le service hébergé chaque fois que la clé `w` est sélectionnée sur un appareil d’entrée :
+A `MonitorLoop` service handles enqueuing tasks for the hosted service whenever the `w` key is selected on an input device:

-* La `IBackgroundTaskQueue` est injectée dans le service `MonitorLoop`.
+* The `IBackgroundTaskQueue` is injected into the `MonitorLoop` service.
-* `IBackgroundTaskQueue.QueueBackgroundWorkItem` est appelé pour empiler un élément de travail.
+* `IBackgroundTaskQueue.QueueBackgroundWorkItem` is called to enqueue a work item.
-* L’élément de travail simule une tâche en arrière-plan de longue durée :
+* The work item simulates a long-running background task:
-  * Trois retards de 5 secondes sont exécutés (`Task.Delay`).
+  * Three 5-second delays are executed (`Task.Delay`).
-  * Une instruction `try-catch` intercepte <xref:System.OperationCanceledException> si la tâche est annulée.
+  * A `try-catch` statement traps <xref:System.OperationCanceledException> if the task is cancelled.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/MonitorLoop.cs?name=snippet_Monitor&highlight=7,33)]

-Les services sont inscrits dans `IHostBuilder.ConfigureServices` (*Program.cs*).
-Le service hébergé est inscrit avec la méthode d’extension `AddHostedService` :
+The services are registered in `IHostBuilder.ConfigureServices` (*Program.cs*).
+The hosted service is registered with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet3)]